 Future dates for the diary:

-Thank you all for your comments – please keep sending them in.
+Thank you all for your comments in the past – please keep sending them in.
 We welcome any more items of news from you so if you have anything you would like to share with our members, please send them to an email address below.
 We would especially like more of your feedback on any of the events.

 For further information or replies for any of the events please phone or email:

 The dictionary definition of a “Twin Town” is a town that has civic associations, such as reciprocal visits and cultural exchanges with a foreign town.
 The Twinning Charter was signed by both Towns in the year 2000, in Westbury during May and in Château du Loir in September.
 A framed copy of the charter can be seen in the Laverton.

 To those who belong to The Westbury and District French Twinning Association “Twinning” means having the opportunity to make friends with families in Château du Loir, welcoming them back to our homes, furthering our knowledge of their way of life, perhaps improving our spoken French, and having a lot of fun.

 Twinning is open to all ages, either as a single person, a couple or a family group, for which there is an annual subscription.
 We distribute our newsletter which we call “Gemini” (meaning Twins) on a regular basis to all our members.

 Château du Loir (note the missing “e”, this is the small river Loir) is situated between Le Mans and Tours in the region of Sarthe.
 A busy main road runs through the centre, it has an important railway junction, is in a beautiful rural area, and is about the same size as Westbury.
 The town does not have a Château and is not on the Loir but there are lots of interesting places close by to visit and the Châteaux of the Loire are only an hour away.